 - Stress usually leads to poor eating habits with the consumption of junk and comfort food, which also contributes to poor hair health and an increase in hair fall.

 - Hair fall which may happen with no apparent physical cause may be related to stress.
 There are multiple ways in which stress affects the rest of the body due to increased levels of the stress hormone- Cortisol.
 Those effects can indirectly reduce Hair health.

-Hair fall may be recognized with many symptoms and signs such as:
+Losing hair from stress may be recognized with many symptoms and signs such as:

 - The sudden appearance of patchy hair loss over the scalp.

-- The sudden increase of hair fall with washing, combing, or brushing hair.
+- The sudden increase of hair fall with washing, combing or brushing hair.

 - Thinning and drying of hair cause hair fall.

 - A sudden increase in shedding of hair fibers after a shower in the washroom found on the pillows after sleep and around the house.